munichpavel/risk-ai-workshop/README.md

 ### Latest

+### v2022.1.0

-Refactor introduction and concluding lectures
+Refactor introduction and concluding lectures, as well as their exercises

+Add simpson's paradox content and exercises to the discrete geometry lecture

 Add ci tests of package and notebooks for mac and windows (latest) operating systems